Mathanraj-d12/100-days-of-code/README.md

 # Day 92 Mouse Escape 🖱️💨
 Survive by dodging red blocks with your mouse.
 Fast reflex game made in HTML, CSS, and JS.

+# Clap & Shout Game 🎤⚡
+Clap or shout to make the ball jump and dodge spikes!
+A sound-reactive crazy game built with HTML, CSS, and JS.